-3.14 Loading and Saving Configuration Files
+3.13 Loading and Saving Configuration Files

-Once all the points have been set up and all other data has been programmed and learned, it is advisable to save the configuration to disk.
+Once all the points have been set up and all other data has been programmed, it is advisable to save the configuration to disk.
 Thus if the user needs to change any parameters for a different recording session, the prior settings can be recovered by loading a previously saved configuration file.
-All currently learned configuration information is saved to disk under the current filename.

-To save the configuration first "Learn" the current settings in the PROGRAM menu.
-Then use UP (\uparrow) or DOWN (\downarrow) Arrow keys to select the "Record Setup" option and press ENTER.
+To save the configuration use the \uparrow (up arrow) and \downarrow (down arrow) buttons to select the "Record Setup" option and press the ENTER button.
 This brings up the Record Setup menu.
-Use the UP (\uparrow) or DOWN (\downarrow) Arrow keys to highlight the "Save CFG File" (save ConFiGuration) option and press ENTER.
+Use the \uparrow (up arrow) and \downarrow (down arrow) buttons to highlight the "Save CFG File" (save ConFiGuration) option and press ENTER.
 A pop-up window will display "Save config = NO", press YES then ENTER to save the configuration with the current filename to the disk.
 The disk status window will show SAVE CFG and a window will pop up when the configuration has been saved.
 Press OK.

-To load an existing configuration, select "Load CFG File" from the Record Setup menu.
+To load and existing configuration select "Load CFG File" from the Record Setup menu.
 A pop up window will display "load config=NO".
 Press the YES then ENTER buttons.
 The unit will look on the disk for any configuration files which will be displayed on the File Browser Directory.
 If more than one file exists on the disk, the directory will list them one above the other, with the current file to be loaded indicated by the "<" sign alongside it.